 Treetop was the best experience we had in a restaurant in St Lucia, if not one of our best dining experiences ever.
 And it's not just the food alone (a delicious Indian-Caribbean fusion menu), but also the decoration, ambience, welcome drinks and of course the mesmerising views of the pitons and the tropical rainforest.

 It is recommended to book well in advance as it can be a popular destination and they only book and cook for a specific amount of tables/people every evening.
 I suggest calling the restaurant and letting them also know your dietary requirements in advance as they prepare set menus every day (it's not 'a la carte').
 The food is served Indian style, most of the plates are curries but on the mild side, basically merging the Indian flavour with the Caribbean spirit.
 Mind you, it is a bit rough to get there (better drive a 4WD or get a local taxi) and there's no sign on the main road as you drive uphill from the town of Soufriere.
 So you have to be heavily based on your navigator or take some old-school driving direction advice from the restaurant beforehand.
 The scenery is totally worth every penny you spend and the sweat you pour to get there.
-It is a stunning place… literally standing on a huge treetop wooden floor and popping over the trees to give you this breath taking view of the pitons and the surrounding tropical vegetation… To put it straight, if there's only one expensive place you plan to visit in St Lucia, that should be Treetop without a shadow of a doubt.
+It is a stunning place… literally standing on a huge treetop wooden floor and popping over the trees to give you this jaw-dropping view of the pitons and the surrounding tropical forest… To put it straight, if there's only one expensive place you plan to visit in St Lucia, that should be Treetop without a shadow of a doubt.

 2. Naked Fisherman

-Budget: Beach fine dining (£40-50 pp incl. drinks)
+Beach fine dining in a beautiful cove (£40-50 pp incl. drinks)

 Kids: kids are welcome and hey-ho there’s fish and chips on the menu for them! they can play right on the beach so remember to bring some beach toys to keep them busy.